KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/modules/baseline-mmm-actual/FIXTURE.md

 ## Captured From

 - Upstream repository: [`trumpetx/MMM-Actual`](https://github.com/trumpetx/MMM-Actual)
-- Snapshot reference: Stage 5 dataset as of 2025-09-28 (`lastCommit`: 2025-05-01T07:33:34-05:00)
+- Snapshot reference: dataset as of 2025-09-28 (`lastCommit`: 2025-05-01T07:33:34-05:00)
 - Upstream commit SHA: `2a561a9f2debe29f715aa701eb2ca64cfe5a2001` (HEAD at update time for trumpetx/MMM-Actual)

 ## Notes

-This fixture only keeps metadata needed for the legacy findings.
+This fixture only keeps metadata needed for the recorded findings.
 No functional module code is included.